loda-lang/loda-programs/programs/oeis/list2.md

 * [A270296](http://oeis.org/A270296) ([L13 program](A270296.asm)): Numbers which are representable as a sum of five but no fewer consecutive nonnegative integers.
 * [A270369](http://oeis.org/A270369) ([L09 program](A270369.asm)): Expansion of (1-7*x)/(1-9*x).
 * [A270444](http://oeis.org/A270444) ([L20 program](A270444.asm)): Expansion of 2*(1+2*x) / (1-8*x+4*x^2).
+* [A270454](http://oeis.org/A270454) ([L22 program](A270454.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 163", based on the 5-celled von Neumann neighborhood.
 * [A270455](http://oeis.org/A270455) ([L19 program](A270455.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 163", based on the 5-celled von Neumann neighborhood.
 * [A270471](http://oeis.org/A270471) ([L13 program](A270471.asm)): Expansion of (1-3*x)/(1-7*x).
 * [A270472](http://oeis.org/A270472) ([L15 program](A270472.asm)): Expansion of (1-2*x)/(1-9*x).